Jarl-Bjoern/Yggdrasil/README.md

 <a name="ssh_install"></a>
 ## ⚔ Configurate your SSH IP-Address

-In this chapter you have to define the IP address under which your SSH service should be reachable.
+If you selected `Hardening for SSH` in the previous step, then you will be prompted to select one of the available local IP addresses.

 ```bash
 💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀